Nawaz Sharif returns to Pakistan after 4 years of self-imposed exile

 Terming the situation as “worrisome”, Nawaz said there was still hope and “we should not let it slip from our hands as we are capable of fixing it because we spoilt it ourselves”.

-He said the country had to get back on its feet as nobody would lift us up.
+He said the country had to get back on its feet as “nobody else will lift us up”.

 “When I remember Pakistan back then, I get hurt, we had said goodbye to the International Monetary Fund, electricity was cheap, the rupee was stable, there was employment, roti cost Rs4, a poor family’s child went to school and medicines were also cheap.”